-Exploration 2011
+Recent Exploration

 In 2011, the Company undertook a 3,501 metre drilling program in addition to a ground geophysical survey (induced polarization) over the surface projection of the intrusive stock that is host to auriferous mineralization at Vinasale.
-Results of the induced polarization program indicate that in addition to the Central Zone, where all the drilling was conducted in 2011, a significant geophysical anomaly was defined in the North East Zone where limited historic drilling intersected mineralization of similar character as the Central Zone.
+Results of the induced polarization program indicate that in addition to the Central Zone, where all the drilling was conducted in 2011, a geophysical anomaly was defined in the North East Zone where limited previous drilling has indicated mineralization of similar character to the Central Zone.

-For all drill results, reference should be made to the full new releases contained on the Company's website at www.freegoldventures.com.
+In March 2012, Freegold updated its NI 43-101 resource on the Vinasale project based on the 3,501 metres of diamond drilling completed in 2011.
+For all drill results reference should be made to the full news releases contained on the Company's website at www.freegoldventures.com.

-In March 2012, Freegold updated its NI 43-101 resource on the Vinasale Project based on the 3,501 metres of diamond drilling completed in 2011.
-The resource estimate was completed by Giroux Consultants Ltd. of Vancouver, B.C., Canada.
-The full NI 43-101 technical report that includes the March 2012 resource estimate, entitled, "Geologic Summary and Mineral Resource Estimate Report for the Vinasale Gold Project, McGrath Mining District, Alaska" by David D. Adams, B.Sc., M.Sc, P. Geo. and Gary H. Giroux, P. Eng, M.A.Sc., dated March 30, 2012, was filed on SEDAR on March 30, 2012.
+The resource estimate was completed by Giroux Consultants Ltd. of Vancouver, BC, Canada.
+The full report entitled, "Geologic Summary and Mineral Resource Estimate Report for the Vinasale Gold Project, McGrath Mining District, Alaska" by David D. Adams, BS, MS, P.Geo. and Gary H. Giroux, P.Eng, MASc., dated March 30, 2012, was filed on SEDAR on March 30, 2012.